NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 Literature Review

-In line with the relevance and the practicality of the formation of daily exercise program for the geriatric patents in SNFs, the findings endorse the regular chirping crusade of exercise intervention in the SNFs as well as other long term care facilities in order to discourage the progressive deterioration of health as a result of aging among the elderly.
+In line with the relevance and the practicality of the formation of daily exercise programs for geriatric patients in SNFs, the findings endorse the regular chirping crusade of exercise intervention in the SNFs as well as other long-term care facilities to discourage the progressive deterioration of health as a result of aging among the elderly.

 As recommended by Merchant et al. (2021), therapies for elderly patients in Skilled Nursing Facilities should be supported by statistical papers.
-By pointing out that the risk of further decline in the older adults’ function and strength must be managed through individual exercise schedules after four weeks of participating in the Vivifrail multicomponent program that has been proven to have stopped functional decline and strength loss, the study supports the idea of individual trainings.
+By pointing out that the risk of further decline in the older adults’ function and strength must be managed through individual exercise schedules after four weeks of participating in the Vivifrail multi-component program that has been proven to have stopped the functional decline and strength loss, the study supports the idea of individual training.

-Strength training and consistent mobility are less hazardous than ADLs as they are administered at present (Merchant et al. , 2021).
-Merchant, F, Nilsen, L, Conti-Ramsden, H & Rydén, A 2021, In this study, it is agreed that activity programs that are tailor made are very important in the sustainably of frail oldest old dementia patients.
+Strength training and consistent mobility are less hazardous than ADLs as they are administered at present (Merchant et al., 2021).
+Merchant, F, Nilsen, L, Conti-Ramsden, H & Rydén, A 2021, In this study, it is agreed that tailor-made activity programs are very important in the sustainably of frail oldest old dementia patients.
 The article also conducts a six-month review of the chosen data, further stressing that exercise treatments are appropriate to enhance physical functioning in the mentioned demographic and circumstance based on the relevancy, adequacy, and accuracy of the study.

 NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

-The outcome of the intervention was effective in improving the clients’ functional mobility as well as their fitness level, however, the degrees of independence of the clients was not significantly affected by the intervention.
-This aerobic exercise program for improving selected domains of physical performance in institutionalised older persons utilises the principle of muscular power and interval endurance.
+The outcome of the intervention was effective in improving the clients’ functional mobility as well as their fitness level, however, the degrees of independence of the clients were not significantly affected by the intervention.
+This aerobic exercise program for improving selected domains of physical performance in institutionalized older persons utilizes the principles of muscular power and interval endurance.
 Specifically, the research established that the intervention is safe and effective, which may point to the use of the approaches mentioned above for this population.

-Zou et al (2022) conducted a study in which physical function and the risk of falling among nursing home residents in China increased and how a 12 week Otago fitness played a role to get rid of it.
-The results that were obtained from measures of strength, balance, and activity were far much better among the intervention group than among the control group, supporting Otago’s efficiency in improving physical performance among SNF residents.
+Zou et al (2022) conducted a study in which physical function and the risk of falling among nursing home residents in China increased and how a 12-week Otago fitness played a role in getting rid of it.
+The results that were obtained from measures of strength, balance, and activity were far better among the intervention group than among the control group, supporting Otago’s efficiency in improving physical performance among SNF residents.

 Furthermore, Zou et al. (2022) provided a systematic review of 23 clinical trials on physical exercise programs for nursing home residents, with components that are constructed based on functional abilities.
-In the case with walking and functional exercise programs, it was found that for the physical results, there is a hint that it is helpful, but for the psychological results, it is not helpful at all.
-A number of cognitive benefits of walking regimens were noted but they fluctuating.
+In the case of walking and functional exercise programs, it was found that for the physical results, there is a hint that it is helpful, but for the psychological results, it is not helpful at all.
+Several cognitive benefits of walking regimens were noted but they fluctuated.
 There were no adverse outcomes reported within the elderly subjects living in the nursing homes, regardless of any signs of dementia they might have.

-The randomized outcomes indicate that simple strength training in Vivifrail is effective for the elderly patients with sarcopenia in SNFs.
-Courel-Ibáñez et al. , 2022 also confirms that short-term therapy and strength performance improves significantly after four weeks and also more longer term therapy of twenty-four weeks.
+The randomized outcomes indicate that simple strength training in Vivifrail is effective for elderly patients with sarcopenia in SNFs.
+Courel-Ibáñez et al., 2022 also confirm that short-term therapy and strength performance improves significantly after four weeks and also longer-term therapy of twenty-four weeks.
 To preserve or even enhance frailty status in institutionalized older persons, intermittent exercise, featuring a measure of training schedules, i. e. , four weeks of training thrice yearly, is found to be practical.

-The involvement is recommended since strength as well as functional ability are declined during detraining intervals that can range from two to fourteen weeks.
-Moreover, the authors Bertoncello et al. (2021) observe that elderly patients must have a daily exercise programme, which they studied 221 nursing home patients for one year.
-Analysis underlines the effectiveness of personal physical exercise, for non-participants mobility decrease probability was five times higher than the participants.
+The involvement is recommended since strength, as well as functional ability, are declined during detraining intervals that can range from two to fourteen weeks.
+Moreover, the authors Bertoncello et al. (2021) observe that elderly patients must have a daily exercise program, they studied 221 nursing home patients for one year.
+The analysis underlines the effectiveness of personal physical exercise, for non-participants mobility decrease probability was five times higher than the participants.
 Since even patients with dementia showed no changes in mobility, it is possible and rational to rule out the physical decline in this particular group through regular exercise.

 Health Policy and Technology Impact on Addressing Needs